 For firms looking to maximize shareholder value, it is key to map out a strategic plan that enumerates the tactical issues to achieve those goals.
 For example:

-- New Sales Talent: According to MarshBerry’s proprietary financial management system, Perspectives for High Performance (PHP), approximately 28% of producers are under the age of 40 in average firms compared to 41% percent in the Best 25%.
-Is your firm actively building its bench to be competitive in the marketplace?
+- New Sales Talent: According to MarshBerry’s proprietary financial management system, Perspectives for High Performance (PHP), approximately 28% of producers are under the age of 40 in average firms compared to 41% in the Best 25%.
+Is your firm actively acquiring talent and building its bench to be competitive in the marketplace?

 - Training & Development: Are you creating an environment of Million Dollar Producers – or babysitting non-producing producers?
 Often executives set the bar too low and are limited to only what agents/brokers are currently producing.
 Instead, look at the bigger picture and compare production to hundreds of producers from across the country from different demographics and experience levels.
 Invest in training and development programs that will drive producer validation and increase new business production.